 Hi Dunster!
 I’m delighted to be joining you this year as a resident Tutor in biology, music, and public service.
 I grew up in Connecticut and did my undergrad at Princeton in chemistry.
 I did a masters at Yale in music performance (violin) and I am now studying melanoma in the Fisher lab for my PhD in Biological and Biomedical Sciences.
 In my free time, I love to travel, play music (I play classical violin, piano, and organ), and try my hand at new hobbies and activities.
 Please feel free to come chat to me about anything biology related or otherwise, and let me know if you have ideas for concerts or anything else music-related.
 I’m so excited to get to know you all and can’t wait to make music with you!

-Nihar Shah, Tutor in Economics and Business
+Nihar Shah, Pre-Business Tutor

 Email: nshah [at] fas.harvard.edu

 Hey Dunster!
 I look forward to meeting you this year.
-While I am originally from San Jose, I have been in Cambridge since 2007: four years as an undergraduate at Harvard (AB Econ/AM Stats, with a secondary in CS) and a further five years as a PhD student in Economics at Harvard.
+While I am originally from San Jose, I have been in Cambridge since 2007: four years as an undergraduate at Harvard (AB Econ/AM Stats, with a secondary in CS) and a further six years as a PhD student in Economics at Harvard.
 In between, I worked at a hedge fund for a year, trading equity options; and at a data science fellowship, applying machine learning to high school counseling.
 Outside of academics, I enjoy documentaries and books that your grandfather might also like: on nature and on World War II history.
 I also love to ski, even if I was a bit spoiled on the Tahoe slopes growing up.
 Whether in Dunster courtyard or the Littauer basement, say hello!

-Erica Brown Soto, Tutor in Languages, Literature, and Intramurals
+Erica Brown Soto, CARE & Wellness Tutor

-Odeviz Soto, Tutor in Religion, Sophomore Advising Coordinator, and Senior Tutor
+Odeviz Soto, Sophomore Advising Coordinator